A Brief Guide to Common EDI 834 Errors and How to Mitigate Them

 What is EDI 835?

-The EDI 835 transaction set electronically exchanges payment information between trading partners, typically health plans and healthcare EDI service providers in USA.
+The EDI 835 transaction set electronically exchanges payment information between trading partners, typically health plans and healthcare EDI service providers in the USA.
 EDI 835 communicates the details of payments made for healthcare claims and related expenses.
-It aims to automate the manual process of sending Explanation of Payment statements via paper.
+It aims to automate the manual process of sending Explanations of Payment statements via paper.
 EDI 835 provides a standard format for conveying payment details securely and reliably through electronic transmissions.